hadywafa/DevOpsHub/5.iac/1.terraform/mock/final-exam.md

 > - Auto-apply vs. manual apply
 > - Plan only on specific branches or paths
 > - Notifications via Slack/email

----

-Let me know if you want a visual workflow diagram for Terraform HCP + GitHub CI/CD pipeline!